thelia/thelia.github.io/documentation/form/template.md

 {/form}
 ```

-<br />For finish, a complete exemple with the customer creation form (note that customer title is hard coded, you loop here) :
+<br />To finish, a complete example with the customer creation form (note that customer title is hard coded, you loop here) :

 ```smarty
 {form name="thelia.customer.creation"}